 - Copy and paste the following command on the command line:

 - In case the DISM can’t obtain files online, try using your installation USB or DVD.
 Insert media and type following command:

-After the DISM scan is done, check if the problem still persists.
+After the DISM scan is done, check if the error 0x800703f1 with 21h2 still persists.
 If the issue is still present, or if you couldn’t run DISM scan before, be sure to run it again and check if that solves the issue.

 - Press Windows Key + I to open the Settings app.
 Go to Update & Security section.

 - Go to Windows Security in the left pane.
 In the right pane click Open Windows Defender Security Center.

 - Now click Virus & threat protection settings.